British Formula 3 1975

 This series ran over 19 rounds and used a 9-6-4-3-2-1 points system with an extra point awarded for fastest lap.
 Points tables from Autocourse 1975/76 p200.

 The most successful engine of 1975 was Novamotor's Toyota twin-cam powerplant, maintained in the UK by John Penistan.
 At £2,900, it was nearly twice the price of Neil Brown's Ford twin-cam engines and a lot heavier but had a wider power range and won 11 of the 19 championship races.
 Seven of the other eight were won by Ford twin-cams with Novamotor's version proving the most successful ahead of the Neil Brown and Holbay versions.
-The other race, the Monaco GP F3 race, was won by a Lancia Beta twin-cam engine built by Repetto.
-Other engines to be seen included the BMW 2002 or M10 engine, built by Josef Schnitzer, Max Heidegger and Peter Schrick; the Ford Pinto or OHC engine developed by Holbay; and, right at the end of the season, a Triumph Dolomite Sprint engine built by Neil Brown.
+The other race, the Monaco GP F3 race, was won by a Lancia Beta Montecarlo twin-cam engine derived from the Fiat 124 powerplant and built by Giuseppe Repetto of Repetto Motors.
+Other engines to be seen included the BMW 2002 or M10 engine, built by Josef Schnitzer, Max Heidegger and Peter Schrick; the troublesome Ford ohc Pinto engine developed by Holbay; and, right at the end of the season, a new Triumph Dolomite Sprint engine built by Neil Brown.